-Turnover is recognised at the fair value of the consideration received or receivable from the sale of shares in investments in the normal course of business, and is shown net of sales related taxes.
+Turnover is recognised at the fair value of the consideration received or receivable from the sale of shares in investments in the normal course of business.

 Revenue from the sale of shares in investments is recognised when the significant risks and rewards of ownership of the shares have passed to the buyer, the amount of revenue can be measured reliably, it is probable that the economic benefits associated with the transaction will flow to the company and the costs incurred or to be incurred in respect of the transaction can be measured reliably.